AdobeDocs/campaign-standard.en/help/integrating/using/aep-mapping-definition.md

 See [Schema Registry API tutorial](https://experienceleague.adobe.com/docs/experience-platform/xdm/api/getting-started.html) for more details on XDM API.

 To map an enumeration field, you need to use the expression editor to define each enumeration value corresponding to the XDM value.
-For example, the postalAdressfield needs to be defined as:
+For example, the postaladdressfield needs to be defined as:

 ![](assets/aep_enummapping.png)